luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 - **Radix Sort:** Has a complexity of $O(n log n)$ and was chosen because it is non comparison based and works by repeated digit passes rather than pairwise comparisons.
 This makes its work pattern very different, with repeated full array scans and bucket grouping, which can increase cache misses and memory traffic.
 Implemented only in Python.
 - **Heap Sort:** Although it has the same theoretical complexity as Merge Sort $O(n log n)$, it moves elements across the array in a less sequential way, which can increase cache misses and memory traffic.
 This makes it useful for observing energy costs linked to weaker cache locality.
 Also implemented only in Python.

+#### Existing Literature
+There is some interesting existing work in this space, most notably [Towards understanding algorithmic factors affecting energy consumption: Switching complexity, randomness, and preliminary experiments](https://www.researchgate.net/publication/221406552_Towards_understanding_algorithmic_factors_affecting_energy_consumption_Switching_complexity_randomness_and_preliminary_experiments) a joint papaer released by researchers at Microsoft and Google.
+While their reasearch focuses on mobile devices, their definition of "Switching Complexity" (i.e., the frequency with which a piece of code will 'jump' between modules within the CPU) is very useful here as it gives some creadance to the idea that algorithms of equal time complexity can very substantially in their energy use.
+This greatly influced our algorithm selection process.

 ### Data Analysis

 We chose to record the energy measurements of our experiment as the primary metric rather than the power as sorting algorithms are specific instances you run as opposed to a software application which essentially runs as long as the user desires.
 As mentioned previously, we intend to collect in excess of 30 data points per measurement (in reality, much much higher than 30) so that we can test for a Normal/Gaussian distribution of our data.